cao-awa/Kora/docs/plugin/README.md

 ```

 ## Resource cleans
-If your plugin has created some static data, please use ``registerCleaner`` to clear the data when Kora reloading:
+If your plugin has created some static data, your must use ``registerCleaner`` to clear the data when Kora reloading:
 ```kotlin
 class Other {
     // Something code here.